SailNav. Search

 West Cardinal West Cardinal: Yellow-black-yellow; topmark ↓ ↑.
 Pass to the West.

-In Region B, lateral marks reverse colors compared to A: port = green, starboard = red.
-This applies in all of the Americas (North, Central, and South; Caribbean), and also in Japan, Korea, and the Philippines.
-If you are sailing outside these areas, consult Region A.
+In Region B lateral marks reverse colors compared to Region A: port = green, starboard = red.
+This applies to all of the Americas (North, Central, and South; Caribbean), as well as Japan, Korea, and the Philippines.
+If navigating outside these areas, consult Region A.

 IALA B Buoyage

-Port Lateral (B) Port Lateral (green, can): Leave the buoy to your port when entering the harbor.
+Lateral port (B) Lateral Port (green, can): Leave the buoy to your port side when entering a port.

-Starboard Lateral (B) Starboard Lateral (red, conical): Leave the buoy to your starboard when entering the harbor.
+Lateral starboard (B) Lateral Starboard (red, conical): Leave the buoy to your starboard side when entering a port.

-Preferred channel to starboard (B) Bifurcation — preferred channel to starboard: Follow the starboard branch (red body with a green band).
+Preferred channel starboard (B) Bifurcation — preferred channel to starboard: Follow the starboard branch (red body with green band).

-Preferred channel to port (B) Bifurcation — preferred channel to port: Follow the port branch (green body with a red band).
+Preferred channel port (B) Bifurcation — preferred channel to port: Follow the port branch (green body with red band).

 Lighthouse Lights

-On charts, each lighthouse has a code that describes how it shines to be identified at night.
+On charts, each lighthouse has a coding that describes how it shines so it can be identified at night.
 The legend indicates the light type, color, period, and sometimes the height and range.

 Icon Meaning

-Occulting (Oc) Oc (Occulting): on most of the time, with brief offs.
-Ex: Oc G 6s.
+Occulting (Oc) Oc (Occulting): duration of light longer than duration of darkness.
+E.g.: Oc G 6s.

-Isophase (Iso) Iso (Isophase): equal time on and off.
-Ex: Iso Y 4s.
+Isophase (Iso) Iso (Isophase): light and darkness durations are equal.
+E.g.: Iso Y 4s.

 Quick (Q) Q (Quick): rapid flashes (~1/s).
 VQ = very quick.

 WRG Sectors WRG Sectors: different colors depending on your bearing (W=white, R=red, G=green).
-Ex: Fl WRG 10s.
+E.g.: Fl WRG 10s.

-Sectors: many lighthouses show R/G/W sectors with bearings/angles.
-On a chart, colored fans are drawn with limits in true degrees.
+Sectors: many lighthouses show R/G/W sectors with specific bearings/angles.
+Charts show colored fans with limits in true degrees.

 Chart Symbols

 Quick reference based on INT/INT1 (IHO) symbology.
 Styles may vary slightly depending on the publisher.
-On many charts, soundings are usually in meters with decimals.
+On Spanish charts, soundings are usually in meters with decimals.

 Soundings and Seabed